matrix-org/matrix-spec/content/server-server-api.md

     given.
 The target server must present a valid certificate for the IP address.
 The `Host` header in the request should be set to the server name, including the port if the server name included one.

-2. If the hostname is not an IP literal, and the server name includes an explicit port, resolve the IP address using AAAA or A records.
+2. If the hostname is not an IP literal, and the server name includes an explicit port, resolve the hostname to an IP address using CNAME, AAAA or A records.
     Requests are made to the resolved IP address and given port with a `Host` header of the original server name (with port).
 The target server must present a valid certificate for the hostname.

 3. If the hostname is not an IP literal, a regular HTTPS request is made to `https://<hostname>/.well-known/matrix/server`, expecting the schema defined later in this section.
 30x redirects should be